clement2019/jenkins-pipeline-deploy-to-eks/README.md

 ### Now, let’s see if we have logged it correctly to our cluster:

 kubectl config current-context

 arn:aws:eks:eu-west-1:012321433432232:cluster/example

-You can view your cluster’s nodes by running the following command:
+### You can view your cluster’s nodes by running the following command:

 kubectl get nodes

-NAME                                       STATUS   ROLES    AGE   VERSION ip-10-0-0-78.eu-west-2.compute.internal    Ready    <none>   14m   v1.31.7-eks-473151a ip-10-0-1-151.eu-west-2.compute.internal   Ready    <none>   14m   v1.31.7-eks-473151a
+NAME                                       STATUS   ROLES    AGE   VERSION

+ip-10-0-0-78.eu-west-2.compute.internal    Ready    <none>   14m   v1.31.7-eks-473151a

+ip-10-0-1-151.eu-west-2.compute.internal   Ready    <none>   14m   v1.31.7-eks-473151a

 ### To get more specific details about them, you can use the -o custom-columns options:

-kubectl get nodes -o custom-columns=Name:.metadata.name,nCPU:.status.capacity.cpu,Memory:.status.capacity.memory Name                                       nCPU   Memory ip-10-0-0-78.eu-west-2.compute.internal    2      3919464Ki
+kubectl get nodes -o custom-columns=Name:.metadata.name,nCPU:.status.capacity.cpu,Memory:.status.

+capacity.memory

+Name                                       nCPU   Memory

+ip-10-0-0-78.eu-west-2.compute.internal    2      3919464Ki

 ip-10-0-1-151.eu-west-2.compute.internal   2      3919464Ki

 ### With the long command from above, we can view the number of CPUs our nodes have and their available memory.

 ### Let’s deploy an Nginx instance to see if the cluster is working correctly:

-kubectl run --port 80 --image nginx nginx pod/nginx created
+kubectl run --port 80 --image nginx nginx

+pod/nginx created

 kubectl get pods

-NAME    READY   STATUS    RESTARTS   AGE nginx   1/1     Running   0          34s
+NAME    READY   STATUS    RESTARTS   AGE

+nginx   1/1     Running   0          34s

 ### Now, let’s set up a tunnel from your computer to this pod:

 kubectl port-forward nginx 3000:80

 Forwarding from 127.0.0.1:3000 -> 80

 Forwarding from [::1]:3000 -> 80

 Handling connection for 3000

 Handling connection for 3000